 The students in the third grade expand their knowledge of phonics and reading fluency.
 The students are taught additional strategies for reading comprehension.
 Students use Scholastic leveled reading to identify their reading levels and help master their reading comprehension and fluency.
 Students also begin reading novels as a class each quarter in third grade.
 Story elements including setting, plot and characters are reviewed and independent reading time is increased.
-Students respond to literature in their journals. responses to the text using writing prompts, two column).
+Students respond to literature in their journals and through group discussion.
 Handwriting, spelling and word-processing skills are reinforced, practiced and applied.
 Continued work is done in the area of grammar with an introduction to nouns, verbs, pronouns, adjectives and adverbs.
 Written expression of ideas in a more complete and sophisticated manner is expected and utilized.
 Students are involved in writing paragraphs, simple reports and letters throughout the school year.
 Students participate in Writer's Workshop working on the three main areas of writing: narratives, opinion, and informative.

 Students in the third grade learn more about our connections to the past and the ways in which local, regional and national government and traditions have developed and left their marks on current society, providing common memories.
 Emphasis is also on the physical and cultural landscape of California, including the introduction to the study of Native Americans, the arrival of immigrants and the impact they have both had in forming the character of our contemporary society.
 Basic map skills are taught taking into consideration California regions, land vs. water and climate.
 An introduction to Rules and Laws and what it means to be a citizen is provided and there is a discussion of the economy of our region specifically and the kinds of resources we have and use.
 Basic map skills are taught.
 Students will be going on field trips to reinforce what is being taught in the classroom.